ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

-- Database - stores the pages data
+- Database - stores the page data
 - Model - structures the page data
 - URL - requests the page query
 - Route - translates the request for the page query